ibnuladib/ibnuladib/README.md

 Hello!
-My name is Ibnul Mohammad Adib.
+My name is Adib.
 I am a 2nd year student at American University of Bangladesh studying computer science.
-Maybe a future software engineer?
-I dont really know yet.
-Currently focusing on DSA and solving problems.

 Tools: